Not sure about you, but we love pasta for dinner! In fact, we love it so much that we usually have it every Tuesday.

-Not sure about you, but we love pasta for dinner!
-This creamy chicken penne pasta is an easy crowd-pleaser that the entire family will love.
-Rich and creamy, it’s the perfect base for a weeknight meal.
+Today’s creamy chicken penne pasta is a family favorite and an easy crowd-pleaser that your family will love as well.
+Rich and creamy, it’s the perfect base for a weeknight meal, and best of all, it’s quick to make and ready in 30 minutes!

+It’s classic comfort food, but with a light, family-friendly twist—rich sauce without being too heavy, plus room to sneak in veggies or extra flavor.
 Serve alongside Oven Roasted Vegetables and Cheesy Garlic Bread for a kid-approved dinner.
 We know they will love it!

-• Quick & easy.
+• Quick & Easy.
 This easy pasta recipe comes together in just 30 minutes, perfect for busy weeknights.

-• Ultra creamy.
+• Ultra Creamy.
 The combination of butter, half and half, and parmesan cheese creates a luxuriously creamy sauce that coats the pasta and chicken perfectly.

-• Family-friendly.
+• Family-Friendly.
 This penne pasta recipe is sure to be a crowd-pleaser that appeals to both adults and kids, making it a great choice for a family dinner idea.

 Ingredients for chicken penne pasta on a kitchen counter.